Geometry on deformations of S1 singularities: Introduction

 \section{Introduction}

-In recent decades, differential geometric studies of curves and surfaces with singularities have been studied by many authors.
-Usually, singularities are deformed and turn into various singularities.
+In recent decades, differential geometric properties of curves and surfaces with singularities have been studied by many authors.
+Usually, singularities are deformed and turn into various other singularities.
 The $S_1^\pm$ singularities are known as codimension one singularities of surfaces, and the codimension one singularities correspond to the appearance/disappearance of generic singularities.
 Therefore, it is natural to include a deformation when we study such singularities.
 In other words, the appearance/disappearance of the Whitney umbrella can be seen in deformations of the $S_1$ singularities.
-An $SO(3)$-{\it normal form} (a {\it normal form} for short) is a formula for a singular point reducing coefficients as much as possible by using a diffeomorphism-germ on the source space and an isometry-germ on the target space.
-This kind of form is given in \cite{bw,west} for the Whitney umbrella and is called the Bruce-West normal form.
-There are a lot of studies of differential geometry of the Whitney umbrella by using Bruce-West normal form.
+An $SO(3)$-{\it normal form} (a {\it normal form} for short) is a formula for a singular point which reduces coefficients as much as possible by using a diffeomorphism-germ on the source space and an isometry-germ on the target space.
+This kind of form is given in \cite{bw,west} for the Whitney umbrella, and is called the Bruce-West normal form.
+There are many studies of the differential geometry of the Whitney umbrella by using the Bruce-West normal form.
 In {\rm \cite{hhnuy}}, it is proved that some of the coefficients of the form are intrinsic invariants.
-Moreover the focal conic, which measures the contact to the sphere has been introduced using coefficients appearing in this normal form (c.f. {\rm \cite{fh-fronts}}).
-The curvature parabola has been introduced in {\rm \cite{mn}} and using them, the umbilic curvature is defined except for the Whitney umbrella, and the axial curvature is defined {\rm \cite{os}}.
+Moreover, the focal conic, which measures the contact to the sphere, has been introduced using coefficients appearing in this normal form (c.f. {\rm \cite{fh-fronts}}).
+The curvature parabola has been introduced in {\rm \cite{mn}} and using it, the umbilic curvature is defined except for the Whitney umbrella, and the axial curvature is defined {\rm \cite{os}}.

+In this paper, we extend the normal form to deal with singularities which are deforming.
+More precisely, we give a normal form of the $S_1^\pm$ singularities including a deformation parameter (Theorem \ref{thm:normal}).
+In the generic deformation of the $S_1^\pm$ singularity, two Whitney umbrellas appear, which merge into a single singularity and then disappears, or vise versa.